 Given the large availability of data in written form (which they draw on), these types of interfaces are faster to implement.
 Depending on the type of technology used, chatbots can learn information categorized by keywords, tags or specific terms, as is the case with NLU – Natural language understanding.
 According to this approach, the information used to build the chatbot’s knowledge base must also be analyzed and “understood” from a semantic point of view.
 This results in a longer time for the implementation of such systems.

-The information retrieved can be of a generic nature, as in the case of the Google assistant, which opens a dialog box for searching the web, or more specific, such as a portion of text, or a specific service.
+The information retrieved can be of a generic nature, as in the case of the Google Assistant, which opens a dialogue box for searching the web, or more specific, such as a portion of text, or a specific service.

 Similar to voice interfaces, they clearly differ in the type of visual front-end that the user uses to receive information.

-These types of interfaces are useful in cases where the company needs to convey more complex information to the user, as they can have the aid of text, links, and graphics.
+This type of natural language user interface is useful in cases where the company needs to convey more complex information to the user, as they can have the aid of text, links, and graphics.

 Voice-based conversational interfaces are systems that allow the user to complete an action by uttering a command.

-Siri, launched in 2011 by Apple, was one of the first widely adopted voice assistants, initially available to all Iphone owners and later integrated into home devices as well.
-Numerous voice assistants, such as those belonging to Google and Amazon, were then developed with the aim of making users’ homes connected: thanks to the use of “smart” devices, they allow a whole series of actions to be carried out by pronouncing a simple voice command.
+Siri, launched in 2011 by Apple, was one of the first widely adopted voice assistants, initially available to all iPhone owners and later integrated into home devices as well.
+Numerous voice assistants, such as those belonging to Google and Amazon, were then developed to make users’ homes connected: thanks to the use of “smart” devices, they allow a whole series of actions to be carried out by pronouncing a simple voice command.